Luke-McMahon/bin-night/README.md

 # bin-night
-An Playwright crawler to tell me what bin goes out
+A Playwright crawler to tell me what bin goes out